The BBSRC Executive is based in Swindon, Wiltshire. It is led by the Executive Chair to whom day-to-day responsibility is delegated from the Council.

 Paul joined BBSRC in 2002 to lead corporate policy and strategy, which covers a range of high-level planning, foresight and performance evaluation activities to help ensure that the council is an effective organisation that has a clear forward-looking high-level strategy underpinned by a sound and persuasive evidence base and informed by policy.

-As Executive Director, Corporate Policy and Strategy, Paul represents BBSRC both nationally and internationally and has specific responsibility for:
+As Executive Director, Policy, Strategy and Evidence, Paul represents BBSRC both nationally and internationally and has specific responsibility for:

-- Leading BBSRC’s strategic priority in agriculture and food security (one of the three ‘grand challenges’ identified in the strategic plan)
+- Leading BBSRC’s strategic priority in agriculture and food security (one of the three ‘grand challenges’ identified in the forward look)

 - Delivering effective evaluation and case studies programmes as evidence of impact